 - Examining children with CHD and the inter-relationship with pre-existing cardiac abnormalities

 - A focus on better understanding cardiovascular risk in children

 The research team

-> Professor David Winlaw, Head of Heart Centre for Children and Kids Heart Research
+> Professor Jon Skinner, Head of Cardiology for the Sydney Children’s Hospital, Randwick and the Head, Kids Heart Research

 > Dr Nadine Kasparian, Head of Psychological Care and Research

 Nadine is the Senior Psychologist at the Heart Centre for Children and an active researcher wanting to understand the needs and issues of children and families with chronic and life-threatening health conditions.
 More information about Nadine can be found on the Psychological Care and Research webpage and Nadine's University of New South Wales profile page.

 - Charlotte Verrall, Fontan Registry Coordinator, email: email@example.com